jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * "autoRenewed" -- see (#common_data_members)
 * "publicationUri" -- see (#common_data_members)
 * "entities" -- see (#common_data_members)
-* "certType" -- a string literal representing the type of resource certificate, with the following possible values:
-    * "orgCa" -- a CA certificate that a registry issues to an organization for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates ([@!RFC6487, section 4.8.8]); it can have both "ips" and "autnums" members
-    * "bgpsecRouter" -- an end-entity certificate issued by an organization CA to assert that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the listed autonomous system numbers ([@!RFC8209, section 3.1.3.5]); it can only have "autnums" member, and no "ips" member
 * "rpkiType" -- see (#common_data_members)
 * "events" -- see [@!RFC9083, section 4.5]
-* "links" -- "self" link, and "related" links for autonomous system number objects ([@!RFC9083, section 4.2])
+* "links" -- "self" link, and "related" links for IP network and/or autonomous system number objects ([@!RFC9083, section 4.2])
 * "remarks" -- see [@!RFC9083, section 4.3]

-Here is an elided example of an X.509 resource certificate object in RDAP, representing a BGPSec router certificate:
+Here is an elided example of an X.509 resource certificate object in RDAP:

 ```
 {